pboivin/filament-peek/docs/configuration.md

 ## Integrating With a Custom Theme

-With Filament, you to change the CSS used inside of a given Panel by compiling a custom stylesheet (a "theme").
+With Filament, you may change the CSS used inside of a given Panel by compiling a custom stylesheet (a "theme").
 With this approach, it's also possible to modify the internal stylesheet of the plugin for a seamless integration.

 #### 1. Create your custom theme